Samir Nurković

 Samir Nurković (Самир Нурковић, born 13 June 1992) is a Serbian football striker who is currently playing for South African Premiership club SuperSport United.

 Club career

-Samir was born in Tutin, Serbia and Montenegro.
+Samir was born in Tutin, at the time part of the Federal Republic of Yugoslavia.
 Nurković finished his football formation in Slovakia with Košice, joining the club at the age of 18.
 He played mainly for the reserve squad.

 MFK Košice

 On 5 November 2011, Nurković made his Corgoň Liga debut with Košice against ViOn Zlaté Moravce, where he scored the third goal of the match in a 3–2 away loss.

 Kaizer Chiefs

 Having averaged just under a goal a game for KFC Komarno in the 2018/19 season, Nurković was going to sign for a European club ahead of the following season, but Kaizer Chiefs coach Ernst Middendorp spoke to him and convinced him to sign for Chiefs instead.
 Nurković went on to score 13 league goals during the 2019/20 season.
 This was the most by a Chiefs player since Knowledge Musona bagged 15 in the 2010–11 season.